 - Documented attendance at two ACOEP General Membership Meetings in the five-year period prior to application.
 Only the member’s signature on the attendance sheet for the membership meeting will be accepted as proof of meeting attendance.

-- Attendance at two ACOEP-sponsored national CME meetings in the five-year period prior to application for Fellowship (these may include: ACOEP’s Intense Review; Oral Board Review, New Frontiers in Toxicology; or the Scientific Assembly)-you must be a registered participant to utilize for this qualification.
+- Attendance at two ACOEP-sponsored national CME meetings in the five-year period prior to application for Fellowship (these may include: ACOEP’s Written Board Prep; Oral Board Review, Spring Seminar; or the Scientific Assembly)-you must be a registered participant to utilize for this qualification.

 - Publication of scientific articles or reference materials in the field of emergency medicine, in nationally peer-review periodicals with references to the publication in which the article was published.